As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Common Rocks Found in South Dakota

-Some of the most popular rocks you can find in South Dakota include agates, Fairburn agate, Fairhill agates, geodes, obsidian, flint, staurolite, jasper, concretions, eye jasper, and many others.
-Fairburn agates are among the most sought after rocks in the state due to their beauty and uniqueness.
+Some of the most popular rocks in South Dakota include agates, Fairburn agate, Fairhill agates, geodes, obsidian, flint, staurolite, jasper, concretions, eye jasper, and many others.
+Fairburn agates are among the most sought-after rocks in the state due to their beauty and uniqueness.

 Rock | Location |